Summit Livestock Facilities Leadership

 In addition, Mike's attention to detail and his ability to drive the facilities design and construction process forward are valuable assets to the producers he serves.

 Growing up on a small crop and livestock farm in northern Indiana, Mike stayed close to home and earned a BBA degree in Management from St. Joseph's College.

-He came to FBi Buildings in 1998 as a Project Manager and his role was to represent the customer's point of view in working with FBi's architects and construction teams.
-Because of his thorough knowledge of post-frame construction and services, he is able to assist in customizing construction options to your specific needs.
+He came to FBi Buildings in 1998 as a Construction Coordinator and his role was to represent the customer's point of view in working with FBi's architects and construction teams.
+Because of his thorough knowledge of post-frame construction and services, he is able to assist in customizing construction options to meet specific needs.

 Bryan Steffen, CPA

-Bryan began his professional career in a position with the second-largest accounting firm in Indianapolis.
-During his four years there, he provided business consulting services, compilation and tax services for various entities and individuals.
+Bryan earned his bachelors degree in accounting from Purdue University before passing the CPA exam.
+He began his professional career in a position with the second-largest accounting firm in Indianapolis.
+During his four years there, he provided business consulting, compilation and tax services for various entities and individuals.